casdoor/casdoor-website/docs/provider/overview.md

 ## What We Have

-Currently, we have seven types of providers:
+Currently, we have eight types of providers:

 - **OAuth Providers**